DevExpress/testcafe/docs/articles/documentation/concepts/typescript-and-coffescript.md

 TestCafe bundles the TypeScript declaration file with the npm package, so you do not need to install it separately.

-## Writing Tests with TypeScript
+### Write Tests with TypeScript

 To start writing tests with TypeScript, install TestCafe into your project directory.
-For more information, see [Installing TestCafe](../using-testcafe/installing-testcafe.md#local-installation).
+For more information, see [Install TestCafe](../guides/basic-guides/install-testcafe.md#local-installation).

-When writing test in TypeScript, it is required to import TestCafe module first.
+When writing test in TypeScript, you must import the TestCafe module first.

 ```js
 import { Selector } from 'testcafe';